walstromowen/shackle-breaker/README.md

 # Bugs
 * Image Flashing
 * mini Menu appears on level up and transisiton screens
-* Mini Menu sell button still active on ending encounter
+* super stong enemies on unexplored tiles when farming a map

 # MISC notes